MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Deletes a profile associated with a network on a specified interface.

 Parameters
-* interface : network interface guid
+* interface: network interface guid
-* profile : profile name
+* profile: profile name

 **/api/wifi/networks (GET)**

 Enumerates wireless networks on the specified network interface.

 Parameters
-* interface : network interface guid
+* interface: network interface guid

 Return data
 * List of wireless networks found on the network interface with details